Summary | How use it | Command-line options | Acknowledgments | Support

 You may add one or more of the following command-line parameters when running this application from a shortcut, batch file, or the command prompt:

-Custom options: You may specify custom optons for the pcl2text conversion progam as follows.
-Place one or more in a string, and surround them all with a single set of quotation marks.
+Custom options: You may specify custom optons for the text2pdf conversion progam as follows.
+Place one or more of the options listed below in a string something like this, added to the command-line that runs WinTextToPDF: /options:"-L -F", with the options surrounded by one set of quotation marks.
 Note that the font and paper-size options that you specify in an options string will override any other command-line settings for font and paper size.
 This list is taken from Phil Smith's help document:

 In landscape mode, page width and height are simply swapped over before formatting, no matter how or when they were defined.